tjacobmas/codingChallenge/README.md

 3. Change the value of js variable apiUrl into your root url from /index.html
 4. Run yourRootURL from the browser

+Note: To update a user data, just click the data and change it from the list.

 ## PHP CRUD API
 * `GET -http://cc.local/api/read.php` Fetch ALL Records
 * `GET - http://cc.local/api/single_read.php/?id=2` Fetch Single Record